redpanda-data/connect/website/docs/components/outputs/broker.md

 an output fails to send a message it will be retried continuously until completion or service shut down.

+Sometimes it is useful to disable the back pressure or retries of certain fan out outputs and instead drop messages that have failed or were blocked.
+In this case you can wrap outputs with a [`drop_on` output](/docs/components/outputs/drop_on).

 ### `fan_out_sequential`

 Similar to the fan out pattern except outputs are written to sequentially,